braze-inc/braze-docs/_docs/_user_guide/personalization_and_dynamic_content/catalogs/filtered_sets.md

 ![An example of a filtered set for a restaurant with two filters: one that identifies a meal recommendation, and one that identifies a customer's most recently viewed category.][2]{: style="max-width:85%;"}

-Next, you can insert this filtered set using the **Add Personalization** modal for a Content Card campaign that returns the three meal recommendations for a customer:
+To use this catalog in a campaign, you can insert this filtered set using the **Add Personalization** modal in the message composition section of a campaign.

+In this case, we'll send three meal recommendations for a customer using a Content Card campaign.

 ![A Content Card for a test user with the title "Check out some new stuff" followed by three recommended meals and prices.][3]{: style="max-width:50%;"}